abhaynikam/boring_generators/CONTRIBUTING.md

 - Fork the repository first to your GitHub account.
 - Install all package dependencies by executing `bundle install` in your console.
 - Add test cases for the changes made in the pull request.
 Make sure they are passing by running `rake test`.
-- Update documentation/README for the changes made if needed.
-Make sure to add new entries in alphabetical order.
+- Update documentation for the changes made if needed.
 - Add a changelog for the new feature or fixes.

 Push to your fork.
 Write a [good commit message][commit].
 Submit a pull request.